Once, while taking a casual stroll through the apiary, I noticed something odd.

-Sometimes, nature plays a nasty trick and provides good foraging weather yet no nectar.
-Sometimes humans help with the elimination of wildflowers which cuts of the bees supply.
+Sometimes, nature plays a nasty trick and provides good foraging weather, yet no nectar.
+Sometimes, humans help with the elimination of wildflowers, which cuts off the bees’ supply.

 Whatever the case, the bees don’t stop looking for food.
 And when this happens, the bees begin to search and look for other hives to rob.

 How Robbing Bees Can Significantly Impact a Hive if You Don’t Stop Them